richardtallent/VBA-Require/README.md

 **NOTE: I'm looking into recommending using `PublicNotCreateable` class modules over standard modules, which would solve most global scope pollution issues.
 Just need to play with that idea before suggesting it here.**

+I have no strong opinions about how modules should be named.
+My personal convention is to use camelCase, with an "m" prefix for workbook-specific modules and "mc" for "common" modules reusable by many workbooks.
+YMMV.
+For proprietary modules, it is recommended that module names begin with an organization prefix.

 Where possible, variables and methods should be declared `Private`.
 This helps prevent collisions, and for Subs, avoids unnecessarily polluting the user's Run Macro dialog with code the module only calls internally.

 Public members should be named something explicit enough to prevent collisions with other modules (_e.g._, don't make a `Public Sub Initialize()`).

-When you refer to methods in your dependencies, consider using the `ModuleName.MethodName` form so VBA knows precisely which method you're calling, even if there is an accidental collision.
+When you refer to methods in your dependencies, consider using the `moduleName.MethodName` form so VBA knows precisely which method you're calling, even if there is an accidental collision.

-For proprietary modules, it is recommended that module names begin with an organization prefix.

 Any public function intended to be exposed as a UDF for formulas should be in `ALLCAPS`.